cuba-platform/cuba-dnd/README.md

 layout.setSpacing(true);
 ```

-Next create main components for this panel.
-Don't need to set LookupField width because it will be expanded in HBoxLayout:
+Next, create main components for this panel.
+No need to set LookupField width as it will be expanded in HBoxLayout:

 ```Java
 Label countLabel = factory.createComponent(Label.class);